ThinkBigAnalytics/scalding-workshop/README.md

 ## About this Workshop

 This workshop is a half-day tutorial on Scalding and its place in the Hadoop ecosystem.
 [Scalding](https://github.com/twitter/scalding) is a Scala API developed at Twitter for distributed data programming that uses the [Cascading](http://www.cascading.org/) Java API, which in turn sits on top of Hadoop's Java API.
 However, Scalding, through Cascading, also offers a *local* mode that makes it easy to run jobs without using the Hadoop libraries, for simpler testing and learning.
-We'll use that feature for most of this workshop.
+We'll use this feature for most of this workshop.

 ## Getting Started

-You need to install several software packages first.
+To keep the setup process as simple as possible, the workshop git repo contains a pre-built jar that bundles Scalding v0.7.3 for Scala v2.9.2 and other required jars, such as `Hadoop` *core*, `Log4J`, etc. So, all you need to install is Java, Scala, Ruby, and this workshop.

 It helps to pick a work directory where you will install some of the packages.
-In what follows, we'll assume you're using `$HOME/fun` on Linux or Mac OSX with `bash` (or a similar shell) or `C:\fun` on Windows.
+In what follows, we'll assume you're using `$HOME/fun` on Linux, Mac OSX, or Cygwin for Windows with the `bash` shell (or a similar shell) or you are using `C:\fun` on Windows.

+### Git

+You'll need git to clone the workshop repository and optionally for other installs.
+See [here](http://git-scm.com/book/en/Getting-Started-Installing-Git) for details.
+As an alternative, you can download a workshop release from its Github repo, rather than clone it.

 ### This Workshop